 Web development is complicated in any project.
+Especially so for e-commerce web development.
 You have to consider different aspects such as design, usability and performance in order for your website to look and function well.
 The development of your custom website is, however, the backbone of all your further operational and marketing efforts.
 Think for example of how a good web development leads to better SEO results, how a functional website increases a good user experience or how different content management systems can make your daily life easier.

 We know there’s a lot involved when we talk about e-commerce web development.
 It often gets technical and the developer’s jargon might leave you with your head whirling.
 We would like to help you understand the basics of web development when it comes to e-commerce.
 That’s why we created this handy guide that focuses on different aspects of the process, so you know what to look out for.
 We will talk you through the development processes of e-commerce stores and what you should be focusing on in 2019.

 Let’s start easy.
 E-commerce refers to buying and selling goods using the internet.
 We probably don’t have to tell you how popular online shopping became the recent years, but we’d still like to show you this graph – just in case.

 With more and more people buying online, it shouldn’t come as a surprise that there are millions of e-commerce websites online for people to choose from.
 Differentiating yourself from your competitors becomes increasingly important and this all starts with having a strong and well-developed online webshop.

 There are different types of e-commerce models, such as B2B or B2C, and different types of stores (think of drop shipping, wholesale, retail etc.) But one thing all these stores have in common is that they’re unmanned, meaning nobody helps you browse through the products or sits at the counter to complete your transactions.